Defunct Audio Manufacturers - St to S9

 Svenska Elektronik-Apparater AB (SELA)

 Swedish microphone manufacturer based in Stockholm, founded in 1948 by Sixten Lingheim, Lennart Ljungberg, Rudolf Martinson, Tore Ljungberg and Sven Josefsson.
 Started to supply the then burgeoning Swedish film industry with recording microphones, but the broadcast oriented Neumann was too heavy for boom operators so SELA designed a new microphone around a Neumann capsule that was smaller, much lighter and reportedly better sounding due to driving the transducer differently than the original.
-The company stopped production in 1972 for reasons not entirely clear to the author but you can get more information on the company and its products from the homepage of Föreningen Svenskt Filmljud (in Swedish).
+The company stopped production in 1972 for reasons not entirely clear to the author.

 Swan Speaker Systems